nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-19-java21-virtualthreads.md

 # Virtual Thread creation
 Virtual Threads are scheduled on a platform thread (aka carrier thread) for its CPU bound operation.
-The big advantage is that when we use virtual threads, the OS thread is released automatically during an IO operation.
+The big advantage is that when we use virtual threads, the OS thread is released **automatically during an IO operation**.

-### Using static thread method
+### static thread method
 - can't name a thread
 ```java
 var t = Thread.startVirtualThread(() -> executeBusinessLogic());